RobbieL-nlp/chronos/README.md

 # ChronoX

-> The project details and documentation can be found [here](https://chronox.tech/); It also provides a online API (coming soon) for demonstration with rust implementation;
+> The project details and documentation can be found [here](https://chronox.tech/); It also provides a online API for demonstration with rust implementation;

 **ChronoX** is a project to extend functionalities of the conventional [cron](https://en.wikipedia.org/wiki/Cron) utility;